-One way to solve this problem is by altering the type of window the game is displayed as.
-A borderless window is somewhat a halfway point between fullscreen and minimized.
+One way to solve this problem is by altering the type of window the game is displayed in.
+A borderless window is somewhat of a halfway point between fullscreen and minimized.

 By changing to the borderless window setting, gamers can keep the window up while interacting with the second screen.

 - In the Settings, turn on the game’s Borderless Window function.

 - Check the aspect ratio.
 If the aspect ratio was changed when you enabled the borderless window, be sure to change them back to what they were before.
 If the aspect ratio is off, the game will appear with incorrect proportions on the monitor.

 - Perform a couple of clicks on the second monitor once you’ve changed the borderless window and aspect ratio settings.
 Now the game window won’t minimize when using the second monitor.

 - Now that you can use the mouse on the second monitor, bring the mouse back to the first monitor or use Alt+Tab to switch back and forth between your primary and secondary monitors.

 Is Full-Screen Gaming Better Than Borderless Windows?

 Full-screen gaming is generally better than borderless windows, as most games run at peak performance in full-screen mode.
 But if the quality of play isn’t too greatly reduced by running the game in a borderless window, it lets players access other tools and applications while still in the game.

 Most PC games offer three options for window settings: full-screen, windowed, and borderless window.

 - Fullscreen.
 Fullscreen mode is the best option if you’re only using one monitor or have no need to interact with the elements displayed on the second monitor during the course of the game.

 - Windowed.
-Windowed mode reduces the size and, therefore, the performance of the game.
-It’s usually used when there’s only one monitor available and the player needs to interact with applications running in the background.
+Windowed mode reduces the size and, therefore, the game’s performance.
+It’s usually used when there’s only one monitor available, and the player needs to interact with applications running in the background.